0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-03.md

 ## Abstract

-This PFP proposes five members to the inaugural Community Treasury Board.
+This PFP documents current and past members of the Community Treasury Board.

 ## Rationale

-To bootstrap the initial phase of the Community Treasury, a governing body in the form of a Community Treasury Board (See [PFP-02](https://github.com/0xPolygon/Polygon-Funding-Proposals/blob/main/PFPs/PFP-02.md)) is necessary to administer the operations, strategy, and transparency of the funding mechanism.
+In support of the Polygon Community Treasury, a governing body in the form of a Community Treasury Board (See [PFP-02](https://github.com/0xPolygon/Polygon-Funding-Proposals/blob/main/PFPs/PFP-02.md)) is necessary to administer the operations, strategy, and transparency of the funding mechanism.

-A set of five members with diverse backgrounds and skill sets is consequently proposed.
+This document outlines the five (5) members that presently comprise the Board, as well as a list of prior members.

 ## Specification

-### Proposed CTB Members
+### Current CTB Membership

-Taking the above qualifications into account, a set of five initial members is proposed:
+Current active members include:

 #### David Gogel